kuyil/kuyil.github.io/_includes/privacy_policy.markdown

 ## Data Retention Policy, Managing Your Information

-If you'd like us to delete your data, please contact us at <{{ page.app_email }}> and we will respond in a reasonable time.
+If you'd like us to delete your data, please contact us at <{{ app_email }}> and we will respond in a reasonable time.

 ## Children

 We do not use the App to knowingly solicit data from or market to children under the age of 13.
-If a parent or guardian becomes aware that his or her child has provided us with information without their consent, he or she should contact us at <{{ page.app_email }}>.
+If a parent or guardian becomes aware that his or her child has provided us with information without their consent, he or she should contact us at <{{ app_email }}>.
 We will delete such information from our files within a reasonable time.

 ## Security